5 Best Powerlifting Shoes in 2023

 Nike: Nike offers a variety of powerlifting footwear, with the Nike Romaleos being the most popular.
 Both powerlifters and weightlifters love these shoes because of their dependability, stability, and support.

-Adidas: The Adidas AdiPower and Adidas Powerlift are two of the company's best-selling powerlifting shoe types.
+Adidas: The Adidas Powerlift is one of the company's best-selling powerlifting shoe types.
 These shoes are designed to give a solid foundation and enhance power transfer during lifts.
 In 2022, the brand also released a flat, zero-drop shoe that is ideal for deadlifting - Adidas The Total.

-Reebok: The Reebok Legacy Lifter and Reebok Lifter PR II models are part of Reebok's powerlifting shoe lineup.
+Reebok: The Reebok Legacy Lifter is a part of Reebok's powerlifting shoe lineup.
 The elevated heel and snug fit of these shoes promote stability while lifting.

 SBD: SBD is a UK-based company that focuses on producing equipment for powerlifting, including shoes.
 Powerlifters frequently choose the SBD Powerlifting Shoe because of its stability, toughness, and support.

 Rogue: Rogue is a well-known producer of shoes for powerlifting and other strength and conditioning gear.
-Lifters favor the Rogue Do-Win and Rogue Legacy Lifter models due to their assistance and stability.
+Lifters favour the Rogue Do-Win and Rogue Legacy Lifter models due to their assistance and stability.

 How to extend the lifespan of your powerlifting shoe